samt07/reqmt_doc_to_testcases/README.md

    5. At the end, upload your requirement document in Gradio UI.

 ## Option 4: Run as a standalone .py python script
+   1. If Python is not installed already, install Python 3.11 or higher version from [here](https://www.python.org/downloads/)
-   1. Create a .env file as mentioned above.
+   2. Create a .env file as mentioned above.
-   2. Install dependenices by running this command
+   3. Install dependenices by running this command
       ```bash
        pip install -r requirements.txt
-   3. Run the following command
+   4. Run the following command
       ```bash
-       ipython gradio_testacse_automation.py
+       ipython gradio_testcase_automation.py

 ## File Structure
 - `gradio_testcase_automation.ipynb`: Jupyter notebook to run in locally installed jupyter lab.
 - `gradio_testcase_automation_colab.ipynb`: Jupyter notebook to run in Google Colab.
--  `gradio_testacse_automation.py`: To run as a standalone python script locally
+-  `gradio_testcase_automation.py`: To run as a standalone python script locally
 - `.env`: Environment file for storing the OpenAI API Key (not included in the repository).
 - `requirements.txt`: Contains the required dependencies.
 Needed only for running as local python script
 -  `reqdoc.docx`: Sample input requirement document.
--  `Lorem ipsum BRD`: To test invalid requirements document.
+-  `Lorem ipsum BRD`: To test a sample invalid requirements document.